toriziegler/PuppyLove/journals/taylor.md

 I have a feeling there will be more errors to come.
 I need to work on these parts moving forward.
       - fix the upload photo link on the front end.

+## Sep 6, 2022

+today i started working on the photo upload from react to S3 database.
+I was able to get past the issues I was having by making the .env variables start with REACT_APP_. since i was not doing this before, the variables were all showing up as undefined.

+## Sep 7, 2022